4Players/odin-unity-networking-demo/README.md

 # ODIN Networking

-This is a work-in-progress project of leveraging [ODIN by 4Players](https://www.4players.io/odin) for a real-time client-server based multiplayer solution.
+This is a work-in-progress project of leveraging [ODIN Voice](https://odin.4players.io/voice-chat/) by 4Players for a real-time client-server based multiplayer solution.

-ODIN Networking layers above ODIN and leverages message pipeline that ODIN provides to sync player position, animation and managed objects with other users.
+ODIN Networking layers above ODIN Voice and leverages message pipeline that it provides to sync player position, animation and managed objects with other users.
 In short, by just dropping a script on your player object and joining an ODIN room you have built a real-time multiplayer application where all users see all other users and can hear their voice.
 Users can interact with objects provided by the world (i.e. added at design time) and can spawn new objects to the world.

 This demo project is built on top of Unity Third Person Controller project to demonstrate the ease of use.

-In `Packages/io.fourplayers.odin` the ODIN SDK is bundled.
+In `Packages/io.fourplayers.odin` the ODIN Unity SDK is bundled.
 The Assets folder contains these folders that are of interest:

 - `Assets/Scripts/Odin/Audio` in this folder scripts for audio occlusion are provided as Unity does not support audio occlusion out of the box
 - `Assets/Scripts/Odin/OdinNetworking` is the code the ODIN Networking SDK.